top of page

 These are large goals, and it seems like an impossible task.
 That's why I created two courses that guide you through the process of how to accomplish these two goals:

-2. Unstucking Defensive States: this course teaches you how to mindfully allow and experience your defensive states without overwhelm.
+2. Unstucking Defensive States: This course teaches you how to mindfully allow and experience your defensive states without being overwhelmed.

 Learning to anchor in your safety state is the key to reducing your panic attack intensity and frequency.
 It's also the foundation for further trauma recovery work if you are heading in that direction.